LandSciTech/CANSARD/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# CAN-SAR: A database for Canadian species at risk information
+# CAN-SAR: A database of Canadian species at risk information

 <!-- badges: start -->